-From the DLC, there's a quest at Vergen called "A Sackful of Fluff", where a man named Elthon contracts Geralt to collect Harpy Feathers for a client.
+From the DLC, there's a quest at Vergen called 'A Sackful of Fluff', where a man named Elthon contracts Geralt to collect Harpy Feathers for a client.
 Then you see just what "his client" wanted the feathers for.
-The deadpan conversation afterward is just icing on the cake.
+The completely deadpan conversation afterward is just icing on the cake.

 For bonus points, you get Elthon's Trophy from completing that quest.
 All of Geralt's cynical comments and philosophical insights become a little surreal when he's got the Trophy stuck on his nose.

-In Chapter 2 of Roche's path, if you opt to get information out of the Visionary by "converting" to his religion.
+In Chapter II of Roche's path, if you opt to get information out of the Visionary by 'converting' to his religion.
 To do so, you have to imbibe a potion of his own make in front of a shrine and have a special vision.
-Said vision involves giant phallic "mushrooms" appearing in the forest, alongside an enormous chicken.
-Made all the more better in that reporting this back to the Visionary is exactly what he wanted to hear!
+Said vision involves giant phallic 'mushrooms' appearing in the forest, alongside an enormous chicken.
+Made all the more side-splitting in that reporting this back to the Visionary is exactly what he wanted to hear!

-One in the beginning of chapter 2 (Ivoreth's path) and related to the main plot, the sorceress Phillipa needs an artifact with ungodly amount of power.
-She suggested one of the legendary Twenty Rings of Power, leading to Ivoreth quoting from the famous ring verse "...and One to bring them all and in the darkness bind them".
+One in the beginning of chapter II (Iorveth's path) and related to the main plot, the sorceress Phillipa needs an artifact with an ungodly amount of power.
+She suggested one of the legendary Twenty Rings of Power, leading to Iorveth snidely quoting from the famous ring verse "one ring to bring them all and in the darkness bind them."
 Then Geralt envisions himself running barefoot up a volcano.

-Another one in Vergen, when Geralt talked to a vendor in the market place:
+Another one in Vergen, when Geralt chats to a sprightly young vendor in the market place: